 Team communication is the exchange of information between two or more people working toward common goals.
 Team collaboration and communication can come in many different forms, like chat apps, email, project management software, video calls, in-person meetings, newsletters, or simple face-to-face conversations.

 Your team communication style may vary.
-But in the end, it involves sharing insights, feedback, and project updates, while fostering collaboration and promoting transparency.
+But in the end, it involves sharing insights, improving feedback loops, and project updates, while fostering collaboration and promoting transparency.
 Effective team communication is crucial for boosting productivity, improving team morale, and driving successful project completion.

-In short, improving team communication for remote workers allows everyone to have their cake and eat it too. 🎂
+In short, improving team communication allows everyone to have their cake and eat it too. 🎂

 Types of Team Communication